Add me to the list of people who jump up and down and click my heels together when gas prices are lower.

 The lower gas prices are tempting, but try to ride your bike or consider walking for those shorter trips.
 Another fun and fuel-efficient thought?
 Carpool with friends whenever possible when you are going out to dinner and attending an event.
-It really is more fun too!
+Yes, you can also carpool deliveries with cool companies like Shiply.
 Live in Tucson?
 Ride the streetcar for your trips to campus or for a fun way to visit downtown and actually enjoy the ride.

 Remember Margaret Meade’s quote about never doubting that a small group of thoughtful, committed citizens can change the world?
 That’s true.
 And if you don’t believe me, check out what one small but mighty group of people at Pima Association of Governments is doing through its Sun Rideshare program.
 They even give out rewards for sharing your ride!

 Fuel for thought indeed.

 Adapted from Mrs. Green’s World

 Please check out our YouTube channel to see our short, sometimes inspirational, funny and useful 1 GD Minute videos with inspiring messages, recipes and DIY tutorials.
 Here’s a recent one…